 A new release can be installed in Install mode using vManage.
-Other management tools such as IOT OD and FND will be available in a future release.

 The following table describes the differences between Bundle mode and Install mode:

 Table 13: Bundle Mode vs Install Mode

 Bundle Mode Install Mode This mode provides a consolidated boot process, using local (hard disk, flash) or remote (TFTP) .bin image.
 This mode uses the local (bootflash) packages.conf file for the boot process.
 This mode uses a single .bin file. .bin file is replaced with expanded .pkg files in this mode.
 CLI: CLI: Router(config) #boot system bootflash: <filename></filename> #install add file bootflash: [activate commit] To upgrade in this mode, point the boot system to the new image.
 To upgrade in this mode, use the install commands.
 Image Auto-Upgrade: When a new Field-Replaceable Unit (FRU) is inserted in a modular chassis, manual intervention is required to get the new FRU running with the same version as the active FRUs.
 Image Auto-Upgrade: When a new FRU is inserted in a modular chassis, the joining FRU is auto-upgraded to the image version in sync with the active FRUs.
 Rollback: Rollback to the previous image with multiple Software Maintenance Updates (SMUs) may require multiple reloads.
 Rollback: Enables rollback to an earlier version of Cisco IOS XE software, including multiple patches in single reload.